 The teams will then start working together in their Hack-space, to brainstorm and develop their ideas into workable solutions.

 Also on Day one will be the first of our Mentor clinics, where experts from industry and healthcare will sit with teams to offer insights and advice to help shape the ideas.

 Then it’s pitching time.
-Each team will pitch and be questioned by our panel of clinicans and business leaders.
+Each team will pitch and be questioned by our panel of clinicians.
 The winning team will not only win seed capital to start their idea on its way, they will then pitch to the President of the British Cardiovascular Society and the entire BCS conference delegates.